Tautological stable pair invariants of Calabi-Yau 4-folds: Introduction

 where the irreducible curve class in $X_0$ is a class $\beta$ in the ambient compact CY 4-fold $X$.

-Though $X_0$ is non-compact, the integral \eqref{eq integral 1} still makes sense as the zero locus of the tautological section $\sigma$ is the moduli space of stable pairs on $D_0$ which is proper.
+Though $X_0$ is non-compact, the RHS of \eqref{eq integral 1} still makes sense as the zero locus of the tautological section $\sigma$ is the moduli space of stable pairs on $D_0$ which is proper.
 We apply Calabi-Yau torus $T\cong (\mathbb{C}^*)^3$-localization on $X_0$ and arrive at equivariant invariants

 where $L=\oO_{X_0}(D_0)$.
 Here we note that the polarization $\omega$ restricts to $\omega|_{X_0}=\oO(\omega\cdot\beta)$ on $X_0$, since its degree on the zero section $\mathbb{P}^1$ is $(\omega\cdot\beta)$.